lilcezz/DarkFork/docs/extras/webhooks.md

 [PokeAlarm](https://github.com/RocketMap/PokeAlarm) is an application which can be used to send alerts for various events.

-PokeAlarm receives data from RocketMap through webhooks, processes and filters the data, and can then send event-specific alerts through messaging services such as Twitter and Discord.
+PokeAlarm receives data from DarkFork through webhooks, processes and filters the data, and can then send event-specific alerts through messaging services such as Twitter and Discord.

 A full list of the events PokeAlarm can provide alerts for, as well as the messaging services that can be used, can be found in the [PokeAlarm wiki](https://github.com/RocketMap/PokeAlarm/wiki).

-## RocketMap Public Webhook

-RocketMap is collecting data for an upcoming project.
-If you would like to help our efforts please fill out [this form](https://goo.gl/forms/ZCx6mQNngr0bAvRY2).
-You will then receive an email with a webhook url which you can add to your list of webhooks.